 Since the winter months and flu season is approaching this Sunshine State.
 (Even though it’s summer 95% of the time.)
 I thought it would be an appropriate time to whip up a dish that I enjoy during this time of the year because it can be just as therapeutic as a bowl of chicken noodle soup.
-This dish is commonly eaten when you’re feeling under the weather because of the natural anti-inflammatory and antibacterial properties found in the ingredients such as ginger that can help alleviate pain or boost the immune system.
+This dish is commonly eaten when you’re feeling under the weather because of the natural anti-inflammatory and antibacterial properties found in the ingredients such as garlic and ginger that can help alleviate pain or boost the immune system.
 It is easy on the digestive system whether you’re feeling nauseous, have an upset stomach, or if you have a poor appetite.

 This dish is widely known as congee but there are different names for it depending on the region.
 It is a savory smooth porridge made with rice similar to grits or oatmeal.
 It was created as a way to stretch a meal in times of need.
 It’s a comforting dish that’s traditionally served for breakfast but it can be enjoy during anytime of the day.
 Congee is fairly simple to prepare and also forgiving since you don’t have to be precise about the measurements; a bit of labor of love is all it needs.

 Congee is a staple in many Asian households.
 There are many version.
 I normally make my congee with chicken but there are other varieties such as beef, pork, seafood, or even vegetarian.
 It is commonly served with fried dough and various toppings such as eggs, chili/sesame oil, soy sauce, peanuts, and pickled vegetables to name a few.
 It can be as simple or as complex as you desire.
 Some prefer their congee to be on the thicker side while others prefer it more on the soupy side.
 The rice tends to expand quite a bit as it cooks and settles; add more water if the consistency gets too thick for your liking.